aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

   High-level policy code shouldn't depend on the code that implements low-level details.
 Rather, details should depend on policies.

 The following chapters focus on their architectural implications.

+### Chapter 7.
+The single responsibility principle

+No, it doesn't mean that each module should do just one thing.
+The principle has a particulary inappropriate name.

+Make no mistake, there is a principle like that.
+A function should do one, and only one, thing.
+We use that principle when we're refactoring large function into smaller ones; we use it at the lowest levels.
+But it is not SRP.

+Historically, the SRP has been described this way:

+> A module should have one, and only one, reason to change.

+Software systems are changed to satisfy users and stakeholders; those users and stakeholders are the «reason to change» that the SRP is talking about.
+Let's rephase the principle:

+> A module should be responsible to one, and only one, user or stakeholder.

+Unfortunately, the words «user» and «stakeholder» aren't really the right words to use here.
+There will likely be more than one user or stakeholder who wants the system changed in the same way.
+We're referring to a group – one or more people who require that change.
+We'll refer to that group as an actor.

+The final version of SRP is:

+> A module should be responsible to one, and only one, actor.

+«Module» here is a cohesive set of functions and data structures.
+Most of the time, it's just a source file.
+The word «cohesive» implies the SRP.
+Cohesion is the force that binds together the code responsible to a single actor.

+Perhaps the best way to understand the SRP is by looking at the symptoms of violating it.